MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-EmailAddressPolicy.md

 ```

 ## DESCRIPTION
-!!!
-Exchange Server 2010

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "E-mail address policies" entry in the Mailbox Permissions topic.

-!!!
-Exchange Server 2013

-You need to be assigned permissions before you can run this cmdlet.
-Although all parameters for this cmdlet are listed in this topic, you may not have access to some parameters if they're not included in the permissions assigned to you.
-To see what permissions you need, see the "Email address policies" entry in the Email address and address book permissions topic.

-!!!
-Exchange Server 2016, Exchange Online

 After you use the New-EmailAddressPolicy cmdlet to create an email address policy in an on-premises Exchange organization, you need to use the Update-EmailAddressPolicy cmdlet to apply the new policy to recipients.

 The Conditional parameters that are used with the IncludedRecipients parameter are subject to the following limitations: